isc-projects/bind9/doc/dnssec-guide/signing.rst

 Make sure that these files are readable by ``named`` and that the ``.private`` files are not readable by anyone else.

+Alternativelly, the ``dnssec-keyfromlabel`` program is used to get a key pair from a crypto hardware device and build the key files.
+Its usage is similar to ``dnssec-keygen``.

 Setting Key Timing Information
 ++++++++++++++++++++++++++++++